panva/node-oidc-provider/docs/README.md

 ## Support

-If you or your business use oidc-provider, or you need help using/upgrading the module, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
+If you or your company use this module, or you need help using/upgrading the module, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
 The only way to guarantee you get feedback from the author & sole maintainer of this module is to support the package through GitHub Sponsors.

 <br>